 - Be aware of routine changes.
 Since car-related heatstroke tends to happen when parents or caregivers change their routine and forget a child, ask your childcare provider to call if your child has not shown up within 10 minutes of their usual arrival time.

 - Always lock your car when it is not in use.
-Thirty percent of all recorded heatstroke deaths in the U.S. occur when an unattended child gets into an unlocked vehicle (such as when playing Hide-and-Seek).
+The second leading cause of heatstroke deaths among children in the U.S. is when an unattended child gets into an unlocked vehicle (such as when playing Hide-and-Seek).
 Always thoroughly check your car before locking it and lock it when it’s not in use.

 - Remind kids to drink plenty of fluids.
 Before playing outside, children should drink freely and not feel thirsty.
 During activities less than one hour, water alone is fine.
 Kids should always have water or a sports drink available and take a break to drink every 20 minutes while active in the heat.